Dal Makhani is a North Indian spiced and creamy lentil dish.

 Black lentils are simply... well black, as you can see.

 I use whole black lentils in this dal makhani recipe, you can use split urad dal/black lentil too.

-The soaking time might be less, however I think the curry looks better with the whole lentils.
+The soaking time is less if you use split lentils, however, I think the dish looks better with whole lentils.

 Dear Reader, do you enjoy Indian lentil dishes?

-- 2 Tablespoon Clarified Butter Ghee or unsalted Butter
+- 2 Tablespoon Clarified Butter or unsalted Butter

 - 1 Bay Leaf